openmc-dev/openmc/docs/source/methods/random_ray.rst

 Random Ray Numerical Derivation
 -------------------------------

 In this section, we will derive the numerical basis for the random ray solver mode in OpenMC.
-The derivation of Random Ray is also discussed in [`Tramm 2017a`_], and some of that derivation is reproduced here verbatim.
+The derivation of Random Ray is also discussed in [Tramm-2017a]_, [Tramm-2017b]_, and [Tramm-2018]_, and some of those derivations are reproduced here verbatim.
 Several extensions are also made to add clarity, particularly on the topic of OpenMC's treatment of cell volumes in the random ray solver.

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Method of Characteristics